Title: IS God A Zionist

 • Chapter 3: Fulfillment Theology & The Worst Rebrand Ever

-• Chapter 4: God’s Oath of Blood
+• Chapter 4: When God Makes A Blood Oath

 • Chapter 5: Beloved Enemies & Irrevocable Promises